alovajs/alovajs.github.io/tutorial/client/strategy/action-delegation-middleware.md

 ### Batch trigger action function

-In the above example, we use `accessAction` to trigger the action function of a use hook, but in fact, delegates with the same name will not override each other, but will be stored in a group, and we can use this name to trigger them at the same time The delegated function.
+In the above example, we use `accessAction` to trigger the action function of a use hook.
+In fact, delegates with the same name do not override each other; they are stored as a group, and we can use that name to trigger all of them at once.

 ```javascript title=Component C
 import { actionDelegationMiddleware } from 'alova/client';